NayanDZ/Web/README.md

 Application functions related to authentication and session management are often implemented incorrectly, allowing attackers to compromise passwords, keys, or session tokens, or to exploit other implementation flaws to assume other users’ identities.
     </td>
     <td>
+      <b>A02:2021-Cryptographic Failures:</b> shifts up one position to #2, previously known as A3:2017-Sensitive Data Exposure, which was broad symptom rather than a root cause.
+The renewed name focuses on failures related to cryptography as it has been implicitly before.
+This category often leads to sensitive data exposure or system compromise.
     </td>
   </tr>